 Splitit interest-free payments

-The buy now, pay later solution that lets customers split their payments into manageable pieces or over multiple cards, without paying interest.
+The buy now, pay later solution that lets you split your repayments into manageable chunks without paying interest.

 Splitit is an interest-free payment solution that lets you make purchases using your debit or credit card then split the cost over monthly repayments.
 Unlike other buy now pay later providers, you don't need to be approved for a line of credit with Splitit and instead use your existing Visa or Mastercard credit or debit card level to cover payments.
 You can then make purchases using Splitit at participating vendors.